usab-skrow/swe-ireland/subtopics/categories.md

 **Leadership & Management are 2 different things.** There are commonly 2 tracks in every organization.
 1. IC (Individual Contributor) is the main engineering track for people whose most work is technical in nature.
 It rarely involves team management.
 After a certain level they are become technical leaders in the organization.
-2. M (Management) is the people manager track which is focussed less on the technical aspects of the project and more on effectiveness, team management, well being of the members.
+2. M (Management) is the people manager track which is focussed less on the technical aspects of the project and more on effectiveness, project & team management, well being of the members.
 Also can play role as Scrum Master in scrum teams.

 * Individual Contributor
     * Software Engineer I  (Junior)